Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ---- | -----------
-UserName** | string | Fetches all customers matching the specified keyword in the username mobile** | string | Fetch customers whose registered mobile number containing a specific value.
-For example, you can get all customers whose mobile numbers  contain 9945 email** | string | Search customers with a specific keyword in registered email ids.
-For example, you can get all customers whose email ids contain tom
+UserName** | string | Fetches all customers matching the specified keyword in the username.
+For example, if you specify `tom`, you will get all customers whose username start with tom mobile** | string | Fetch customers whose registered mobile number contains the specified keyword.
+For example, you can get all customers whose mobile numbers  contain 9945 email** | string | Search customers whose registered email id contains a specified keyword.
+For example, you can get all customers whose email ids contain john

 <aside class="notice"> ** Any one among the above parameters is mandatory. </aside>